Facets and facet subgraphs of symmetric edge polytopes: Introduction

 \section{Introduction}

-For a connected graph $G$ with nodes $\nodes(G) = \{0,1,\dots,n\}$ and edge set $\edges(G)$, its \emph{adjacency polytope}~\cite{Chen2019Unmixing} (a.k.a. \emph{symmetric edge polytope} \cite{Matsui2011Roots}) is the convex polytope $\conv \{ \bolde_i - \bolde_j \mid \{i,j\} \in \edges(G) \}$ where $\bolde_0 = \boldzero$ and $\bolde_i$ is the $i^{th}$ standard basis vector.
-In the context of Kuramoto models~\cite{Kuramoto1975Self}, the geometric structure of adjacency polytopes has been instrumental in solving the root counting problem for algebraic Kuramoto equations \cite{ChenDavis2018Toric, ChenDavisMehta2018Counting,Kuramoto1975Self}.
-In the broader context, the adjacency polytope of $G$ is equivalent to the symmetric edge polytope, which has been studied by number theorists, combinatorialists, and discrete geometers motivated by several seemingly-independent problems \cite{DelucchiHoessly2016Fundamental, higashitani2019ARITHMETIC, Higashitani2016Interlacing, Matsui2011Roots, ohsugi2014, Ohsugi2012, Rodriguez2002}.
-These different viewpoints are consolidated in recent work by D'Alì, Delucchi, and Micha{\l}ek~\cite{dal2019faces} which, among other contributions, sheds new light on the structure of adjacency polytopes of bipartite graphs, cycles, wheels, and graphs consisting of two subgraphs sharing a single edge.
-Using Gr\"obner basis methods, the authors provide explicit formulae for the number of facets and the normalized volume of adjacency polytopes associated with several classes of graphs.
+For a simple connected graph $G$ with nodes $\nodes(G) = \{1,\dots,N\}$ and edge set $\edges(G)$, its \emph{symmetric edge polytope} \cite{Matsui2011Roots} (a.k.a.
+PV-type \emph{adjacency polytope}~\cite{Chen2019Unmixing}) is the convex polytope $\conv \{ \pm(\bolde_i - \bolde_j) \mid \{i,j\} \in \edges(G) \}$ where $\bolde_0 = \boldzero$ and $\bolde_i$ is the $i^{th}$ standard basis.
+In the context of Kuramoto models~\cite{Kuramoto1975Self}, the geometric structure of such polytopes has been instrumental in understanding the root count for algebraic Kuramoto equations \cite{ChenDavisNODY, ChenDavisMehta2018Counting,Kuramoto1975Self}.
+In the broader context, they have been studied by number theorists, combinatorialists, and discrete geometers motivated by several seemingly independent problems \cite{DelucchiHoessly, higashitani2019ARITHMETIC, HKMInterlacing, Matsui2011Roots, ohsugi2014, OhsugiShibata2012Smooth, Rodriguez2002}.
+These viewpoints are consolidated in recent work by D'Alì, Delucchi, and Micha{\l}ek~\cite{DAliDelucchiMichalek2022Many} which, among other contributions, sheds new light on the structure of symmetric edge polytopes of bipartite graphs, cycles, wheels, and graphs consisting of two subgraphs sharing a single edge.
+Using Gr\"obner basis methods, they provided explicit formulae for the number of facets and the volume of the symmetric edge polytopes associated with several classes of graphs.